 The table below outlines the first financial year, the cumulative five years and the total depreciation deductions available to the winemaker.

 In the first financial year, the owner is able to claim $257,015 worth of depreciation deductions, a total tax saving of $70,679.
 In the cumulative five years, the depreciation claims increase to $823,968, a total saving of $226,591.

 Over the lifetime of the winery, the owner will be able to claim over two million dollars in depreciation deductions which will improve their after-tax position by $576,077.

 As you can see, property depreciation can make a significant difference to a winemaker’s cash flow each financial year.

-To find out the deprecation deductions available on your winery, Request a Quote or call our expert team on 1300 728 726 today.
+To find out the depreciation deductions available on your winery, Request a Quote or call our expert team on 1300 728 726 today.